-My experiences as a student and as a teacher and facilitator of adult education have taught me that education, when well practiced, has the potential to open our minds and lives to the existence and importance of other people, places, and ideas, and that opening can profoundly change us.
-At the same time, the changes that take place are often uncomfortable, and – sometimes – lead us to realize things about ourselves, our culture(s), and/or communities that we would rather not know.
-My online instructor role is grounded in social constructivism.
+My experiences as a student and as a teacher and facilitator of adult education have taught me that education, when well practiced, has the potential to open our minds and lives to the existence and importance of other people, places, and ideas.

-This model empowers students to learn through dialogue, team work, collaboration and problem-solving.
-In alignment with the teaching pedagogy, I believe that it is my responsibility as an online teacher and facilitator is to provide learners with the following:
+The teaching pedagogy that I implement empowers students to learn through dialogue, team work, collaboration and problem-solving.
+In alignment with the teaching pedagogy, I believe that it is my responsibility to provide learners with the following:

 • an environment conducive to learning,